eromatiya/squareup/README.md

 #### Changing clock mode

-There are two clock modes available. `24-hour` and `12-hour`.
+There are two clock modes available - `24-hour` and `12-hour`.
 Switch between clock modes by just clicking on the clock.
 Simple.

+### Important Note

++ Make sure that javascript is enabled in your browser!
++ Make sure to whitelist or disable `NoScript` and `Dark Mode Reader` extensions on this homepage.
++ If you are experiencing slowdowns, you can disable the animations in `css/animated-background.css`.
++ Tested only on Firefox and Google Chrome.

+### TODOs

+Squareup will sit between minimal and bloated.
+The items in this TODO list are the only one I'm planning to implement in this homepage.

+- [x] Search engine switching
+- [x] Autosuggestion
+- [x] Categorized Web Menu

+### Issues?

+Feel free to open one!

+### PR?

+That would be great!

 ### Other works